hendrtd/comp-2210/docs/term/202330-2023-summer/announcements/all-access.md

 ## How do I pay?

-If you’re still opted in after the first two weeks, then we’ll send the charge to your next ebill.
+If you’re still opted in after the first week, then we’ll send the charge to your next ebill.
 This will be labeled as the course on your ebill so you’ll know.
 You’ll get one additional email to remind you about the deadline.

 ## What if I'm on scholarship?